CarolineDelva/Project-SQL-Alchemy-Caroline-Delva/README.md

 * A query to retrieve the last 12 months of precipitation data for the `date` and `prcp` values.

-* A plot of the results
+* A plot of the results.

 #### Station Analysis